ginstrom/paladin-novel/chapters/21_revelations-and-ripples.md

 The Circle exchanged glances, something transcending speech seemed to be communicated between them.
 Finally, Aelindra spoke again.

-"We would test your power.
-Not to judge its source, but to understand its nature."
+"We would test thy power, Paladin.
+Not to judge its wellspring, but to comprehend its true nature."

 "What kind of test?"